itsthatguy/avatars-api-middleware/README.md

 importantly, it's the same image!
 Every.
 Single.
 Time.

 ## Why would I use it?
+Adorable Avatars is great for, well, avatars.
+When you're developing a feature like member lists or profiles, just give us your user's identifier and we'll give you their avatar image.
+That's it.

+Already have avatars implemented?
+Use Adorable Avatars as a fallback and get rid of those boring gray silhouettes!

 ## How do I use it?